-A "small business contract" is currently defined as a contract for the supply of goods, services (including financial services and financial products as defined in the ASIC Act) or a sale or grant of an interest in land where:

-- at the time the contract was entered into, at least one party to the contract is a business (including a not for profit business) that employs fewer than 20 persons ("Small Business Threshold"); and - + the "upfront price" payable under the contract is not more than \$300,000 (or \$1,000,000 if the duration of the contract is more than 12 months).
+Under the ACL, a term in a standard form "consumer contract" or a standard form "small business contract" will be void if that term is unfair.
+A "small business contract" is a contract for the supply of goods, services (including financial services and financial products as defined in the ASIC Act) or a sale or grant of an interest in land where at the time the contract was entered into, at least one party to the contract is a business that employs fewer than 100 persons or has an annual turnover of not more than \$10 million.